oliverbrummel/Weekend-Project/README.md

 * Assignee
 * Reporter

-The following fields should be on the model, but updated on the server:
+The following fields should be on the Ticket model, but updated on the server:
 * Created
 * Updated